huynguyen7/Reinforcement-Learning-Introduction/windy-grid-world/README.md

 # WINDY-GRID-WORLD
--Using SARSA/Q-Learning to solve the Control Problem:
+- Using SARSA/Q-Learning to solve the Control Problem:
     - Estimate optimal Q.
     - Estimate optimal policies based on estimated Q.